 Most people love watching their cat stalk, pounce, and play.
-Cats are highly intelligent, naturally curious, and active creatures, so it is imperative that we provide them with plenty of mental and physical stimulation.
-Many feline behaviors are instinctual so they must have the opportunity to hunt, stalk, and act out these natural behaviors.
-Your cat also needs to have appropriate resources so they can play, engage in their natural predatory behaviors, and have control over their social interactions.
+Cats are highly intelligent, naturally curious, and active creatures.
+We need to make sure to provide them with plenty of mental and physical stimulation.
+Your cat needs to be able to hunt, stalk, and act out his natural, instinctive behaviors.
+Provide him with appropriate resources so he can play, engage in natural predatory behaviors, and have control over his social interactions.

-- Your cat needs to be able to capture the ‘prey’ at the end of their hunt/play to satisfy their natural instinct and prevent them from becoming frustrated.
-Lasers are very attractive to most cats, but lack the feeling of accomplishment of your cat capturing the prey.
+- Allow your cat to capture the ‘prey’ at the end of his hunt/play session to satisfy his natural hunting instinct.
+This also prevents your cat from becoming frustrated.
+While lasers are very attractive to most cats, they don’t allow your cat to feel the sense of accomplishment of capturing the prey.

 - You can also create do-it-yourself cat toys made out of common household items (i.e. paper towel rolls, boxes, socks, cardboard, crumpled paper, water bottles, etc.).

 - Use food puzzles or food balls to mimic the action of hunting for prey, and provide a more natural eating behavior.
-It can also help your cat eat more slowly as she needs to work for her food.
+It can also help your cat eat more slowly as he needs to work for her food.

 - If you have more than one cat, remember to play with them individually.